 SELECT * FROM Customer WHERE CustomerId = 1 OR CustomerAge = 25;

-The optimizer will simply sum up estimates taken from collected statistics and heuristic estimates for columns without collected statistics:
+The optimizer calculates estimates by adding collected statistics and heuristic estimates for columns lacking statistics.

 Again, the estimation for CustomerAge=25 is 5.000 rows.
 Heuristics for CustomerId=1 give 10.000 rows (100.000 * 10%).